• Home

 To use frozen cooked mushrooms, remove them from the freezer, but do not thaw.
 Add frozen mushrooms directly to a dish or recipe that will be heated or cooked, such as soups, stews, casseroles or sauces.
 Alternatively, oven baked mushrooms can be reheated – see below for instructions.

-Despite what a lot of critics say, cooked mushrooms can be safely reheated, as long as they were properly stored!
+Despite what a lot of critics say, you can safely reheat mushrooms – as long as they were properly stored!

-If mushrooms are frozen, make sure you thaw them overnight in the refrigerator before reheating.
+If you placed your mushrooms in the freezer, you must thaw them overnight in the refrigerator before reheating.

-To reheat cooked mushrooms, melt a pat of butter in a skillet over medium-high heat.
-Add the mushrooms and sauté, stirring frequently, until just warmed throughout, about 3 minutes.
+To reheat oven cooked mushrooms, first melt a pat of butter in a skillet over medium-high heat.
+Then, add the mushrooms and sauté, stirring frequently.
+Cook the ‘shrooms until they are just warm throughout, about 3 minutes.

 Angled photo of Oven Roasted Mushrooms and Onions garnished with fresh herbs and lemon wedges in a white serving bowl.